-Table 4-5 Aggregate functions (continued)
+Table 4-5 Aggregate functions

-Function Description

-Sum Returns the sum of the values.

-Variance Returns the variance of a set of values.
+Function Description Variance Returns the variance of a set of values.
 Variance is a statistical measure expressing the size of the differences between the values.
 The variance increases as the differences between the numbers increase.
 If a set of values contains 50, 75, 80, 90, and 95, Variance returns 307.5.
 If a set of values contains 5, 2, 5, 7, and 10, variance returns 8.7.

-Figure 4-83 shows a summary table that aggregates data from a data set to show sub totals and grand totals.
+Figure 4-101 shows a summary table that aggregates data from a data set to show subtotals and grand totals.